kaihuchen/AutonomousBackseatDriver/README.md

 (Title by Google Bard)

 Autonomous cars get commonsense!
-Multimodal LLM handles crazy road situations like Godzilla, flying cars, adversarial traffic signs, and more!
+Multimodal LLM handles crazy road situations like tornado, Godzilla, flying car, adversarial traffic sign, and more!

 ## Summary
-* Our tests show that multimodal LLMs, such as OpenAI's GPT-4V, can be used as a viable solution to endow autonomous vehicles with the commonsense needed to handle many outlier scenarios properly in the open world.
+* Our tests show that multimodal LLMs, such as OpenAI's GPT-4V, can be used as a viable solution to endow autonomous vehicles with the commonsense needed to handle many outlier scenarios in the open world.
 * Multimodal LLM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [Standing water or sink hole](#user-content-case-standing-water-or-sink-hole))
-* Overall the GPT-4V model has performed extremely well, and succeeded at the following:
+* Overall the GPT-4V model has performed very well in the following scenarios:
     * Distinguishing fantasy from reality (Gozilla on the road, flying DeLorean in front, etc.).
-    * Recognizing false positives such as a tornado on a billboard commercial, or a true warning sign such as the tornado alert on a digital display.
+    * Recognizing false positives such as a tornado on a billboard commercial, while a true warning sign such as the tornado alert on a digital display is correctly identified.
     * Spotting pedestrian in crosswalk under low light situation.
     * Read and fully understand complex traffic sign with lots of text.
-    * Reason against complex signs and answer query correctly (see case [too many signs](#kaihuchen/AutonomousBackseatDriver/edit/main/README.md))
+    * Reasoning against complex signs and answer interactive query correctly (see case [too many signs](#user-content-case-too-many-signs))
-    * Ignore impossible road sign (such as speed limit of 0)
+    * Ignoring impossible road sign (such as speed limit of 0)
-    * Understand uncommon warning signs (such as the 'low salt' sign)
+    * Understanding uncommon warning signs (such as the 'low salt' sign)
-    * Appropriate handling of unusual hazard (e.g., giant inflatable object blocking road, dangling electrical wire, car driving wrong way, nearly invisible overturned trailer, etc.)
+    * Appropriate handling of unusual hazard (e.g., giant inflatable object blocking road, dangling electrical wire, nearly invisible overturned trailer, etc.)
-    * Work around doubtful traffic sign (such as singular knock-over traffic cone)
+    * Working around doubtful traffic sign (such as a singular knocked-over traffic cone)
     * Doesn't get distracted by inconsequential traffic signs (e.g., traffic cones in a corner)
-    * Dose not get confused by adversarial traffic signs.
+    * Doesn't get confused by adversarial traffic signs.
+* Following are cases where GPT-4V has performed less than stellar:
+    * In the [lane closure](#user-content-case-lane-closure) case, GPT-4V mistakenly indicated that the **right lane** was closed when it should be the **left lane**.
+    * In the [wrong way](#user-content-case-wrong-way) case, GPT-4V has failed to spot that there is a car driving in the wrong direction in its initial response.
+However, further interactive queries with GPT-4V shows that it has no problem locating the car in question, giving detail description, and suggesting appropriate actions.

 ## Background
 Multimodal Generative AI, such as the OpenAI GPT-4V or Google Gemini, can be used to provide **high-level commonsense suggestions** and detailed explanations to autonomous vehicles operating in the **open world**.
 This is not about lower-level controls like lane following, navigation, or parking, but about assessing the overall situation and providing appropriate advice.